Navin353/COVID-19---Data-Exploration.sql/README.md

 -Writing sql queries to explore data

 -And extracting the data with sql queries and creating dashboard with the help of Tableau and excel.

+-Querying covid-19 dataset to get insights based on date,location,continent,infected_cases,death ratio,vaccinated with the help of sql queries.